 8. Always hang and dry climbing skins at the end of a ski day.
 Just like your clothing layers and boot liners, skins need to be dried out at the end of a day.
 Be sure to hang them in a dust free area and away from direct heat.
 Pet hair, pine needles, dirt and hot wood stoves will shorten the life of your skin glue.
 If drying skins near a direct heat source, take them down as soon as they are dry and put them away.
-If your skin glue was icing during the day, start them drying with the glue side exposed to the air.
+If your skin glue was wet or icing during the day, start them drying with the glue side exposed to the air.
 But to be safe, do not leave them glue side exposed in high traffic areas or for extended periods of time.

 9. Store your skins properly between use.
-Proper storage means folded glue to glue and tucked into their bag.
+Proper storage between runs means folded glue to glue and tucked into your pack or jacket.
 For longer term storage – more than a few days – use the “glue saver” sheets that generally come with the skins.
 The glue saver sheets are unnecessary in the field.
 Over the summer, store your skins in a cool, dry place away from direct heat.

 10. Skins climb best if they run almost edge to edge, called wall-to-wall carpeting.
 However, it is important to leave at least the width of your edge exposed to allow for edging in firm snow conditions.
 With today’s wide skis, you can get away with wall-to-wall underfoot and less width in the tip and tail.
 A general guideline for buying skins is to purchase skins that are approximately 10mm narrower than your tip dimensions.
 Trim the skins to reveal at least the width of your metal edge, if not twice the width.
-G3 makes a great trimming tool that sets the ideal margin when trimming skins- check it the G3 Trim Tool at REI
+G3 makes a great trimming tool that sets the ideal margin when trimming skins- check out the G3 Trim Tool at REI